[Tutorial] Part 1 — How to integrate CircleCI & Codecov into your project

 Workflow set up

 The first step to create a workflow is by editing the config.yml file.
-Where we will define the jobs and then the workflows
+Where we will define the jobs and then the workflows.

-And on the bottom of the file, we create the workflows:
+On top of the file we create our jobs, and on the bottom of the file, we create the workflows:

 -- CODE language-yml line-numbers --